-Strong capital with significant headroom
+Strong capital with significant headroom above regulatory requirements

 Our assigned Capital score of aa2 reflects SEK's strong capital position.
-Large volumes of capital above regulatory limits enable the bank to increase its balance sheet considerably.
-Considering the agency's role as a promoter of Swedish exports, we would expect its balance sheet to grow during the current crisis, ensuring that Swedish exporters have continued access to credit.
+The large volumes of capital above regulatory requirements enable the credit institution to increase its balance sheet considerably.
+Considering the agency's role as a promoter of Swedish exports, we expect SEK's balance sheet to grow in times of crisis, ensuring that Swedish exporters have continued access to credit.